 The research found that 18% of large shippers, 48% 3PLs, and 34% of small and medium shippers use in-house custom-built solutions to track their own shipments.
 These custom-built solutions are nothing better than the individual data silos stored across various systems in most scenarios.

 The integrability of this vital data into other solutions such as ERP, Logistics, Warehousing, etc., is questionable.
 When transport data can only with significant effort be utilized by other solutions, organizations can’t make timely and informed business decisions.
-Interestingly, even though this set-up is clumsy and inefficient, only around 10% of the businesses surveyed plan to solidify their TMS platforms within the next year and nearly 20% within the two years.
+Interestingly, even though this set-up is clumsy and inefficient, only around 10% of the businesses surveyed plan to solidify their Transportation Management Systems (TMS) platforms within the next year and nearly 20% within the two years.

 Solution: Accepting such a ‘patchwork’ of systems may be comfortable in a known and unsurprising environment.
 However, it will fail to give you insights when you look to alter your business’ course or respond to an unforeseen incident.
 Consider implementing a reliable and commercial TMS from a software provider like Deck IT, rather than waiting until something out of the ordinary happens.